 Complete the following steps to change or update the generic PDF summary template for intake applications.
 If needed you can upload your own custom template.
-IBM Universal Access Responsive Web Application customers can choose between an improved template or the default earlier template.
+Customers can choose between an improved template or the default earlier template.

 WSXSLTEMPLATEINST001.xsl

 The /EJBServer/components/WorkspaceServices/data/initial/blob/ WSXSLTEMPLATEINST001.xsl template is configured by default and provides compatibility for existing scripts.